 From my kitchen to yours, enjoy this delicious meal!

 The first couple of days back to school reminded me of how I felt when I had my kids.
 I thought I was prepared but you never are.
 So this weekend, I’m working on some meal prepping and planning so that I can save time and focus on work and the girls’ school time.
-Continue reading “Meal Planning Ideas”→
+Continue reading “Meal Planning Ideas”

-I was never a big ramen fan until my sister-in-law Sarika took me to this tiny little ramen restaurant in Oakland.
-I can’t stress enough how good that ramen was.
-It was simply delicious with layers of flavor in the broth and each bite just filling you with warmth and comfort.
 Recently, Taste Republic and I decided to partner together to come up with some new recipes and when I saw their gluten free linguini, I knew I wanted to make ramen with it instantly.
 Fresh pasta that are thin enough to substitute for traditional ramen noodles and they cook in just 3 minutes!

 This recipe literally took me less than 30 minutes to make and part of the reason is I used rotisserie chicken.
 A perfect weeknight recipe that’s a little different from having to precook in an instant pot or slow cooker (don’t get me wrong, I love both of those devices!) and you can still make a delicious meal in 30 minutes – yes please!

-Here are a few more weeknight meals you may enjoy: Greek Tortellini Salad 15 minute Masala Pasta Sausage & Zucchini Linguini Roasted Garden Salad Instant Pot Tortilla Soup
+Here are a few more weeknight meals you may enjoy:

 From my kitchen to yours, I hope you enjoy this recipe.

 *If you cannot find mirin, you can always substitute with a dry sherry or sweet marsala wine.
 You can also use dry white wine or rice vinegar but be sure to add 1/2 tsp of sugar for every Tbsp of liquid.
-To make this recipe Vegan/Vegetarian: replace chicken broth with low sodium veggie broth.
-Omit chicken and add tofu.

 *Disclaimer: I have partnered with Taste Republic to use their gluten free pastas for my 30 minute meal series.
 This recipe is a product of that partnership.